louiz/biboumi/doc/user.rst

   available if biboumi is configured with realname_customization to false.
 - **In encoding**: The incoming encoding.
-Any received message that is not proper UTF-8 will be converted will be converted from the configured In encoding into UTF-8.
+Any received message that is not proper UTF-8 will be converted from the configured In encoding into UTF-8.
   If the conversion fails at some point, some characters will be replaced by the placeholders.
 - **Out encoding**: Currently ignored.
 - **After-connection IRC commands**: Raw IRC commands that will be sent one by one to the server immediately after the connection has been